SUN Focal Point

 SUN Government Focal Point, Juan Pablo Silva, Vice Minister of Policy and Social Evaluation in the Ministry of Development and Social Inclusion, discusses progress and opportunities for the future of his country through Scaling Up Nutrition

 The Ministry of Development and Social Inclusion was established in October 2011, providing a significant boost to the country’s approach to nutrition governance.
-It has two main functions (i) to implement five major social programs to address social exclusion, vulnerability and poverty; (ii) to ensure inter-sectoral coordination for the implementation of the National Development and Social Inclusion System.
+It has two main functions (i) to implement five major social programmes to address social exclusion, vulnerability and poverty; (ii) to ensure inter-sectoral coordination for the implementation of the National Development and Social Inclusion System.
 The latter is the direct responsibility of the Vice Minister of Policy and Social Evaluation who is also the SUN country Focal Point.
 In 2012, national guidelines to reduce child malnutrition were approved by the government.

-A number of Ministries have recently signed a “National Agreement for Coordinated Action against Child Malnutrition” establishing (i) an inter-Ministerial strategy, (ii) effective interventions to reduce child malnutrition and districts that should be prioritized in the strategy and (iii) a multiannual budgetary commitment for nutrition.
+A number of Ministries have recently signed a “National Agreement for Coordinated Action against Child Malnutrition” establishing (i) an inter-Ministerial strategy, (ii) effective interventions to reduce child malnutrition and districts that should be prioritised in the strategy and (iii) a multiannual budgetary commitment for nutrition.
 Regional Presidents of the National Assembly of Regional Governments (ANGR) have also endorsed a National Joint Commitment to Combat Child Malnutrition, pledging to focus on the eradication of child malnutrition as a key priority of their social agenda.
 These declarations are significant as they represent commitment to coordinate and implement key actions for tackling both the direct and underlying determinants of undernutrition at both the national and regional levels.

 An annual budget of USD 1.1 billion for nutrition has been allocated by the government.
 In addition, there is a multi-annual budgetary commitment to increase or at least maintain the financial resources associated to reduce and prevent children´s chronic malnutrition.